hitachi-vantara/hv-playbooks-vspone-block/create-multiple-HUR-pairs/Readme.md

 # Execution

-Create a “_var.yml_” file that defines the MCU and RCU port mappings for each remote connection.
-In the above diagram, for example, CL5-A from MCU connects to CL5-B of RCU in Path Group ID 0.
-List each pair of ports for a given path group on the same line, separated by commas.
-For additional path groups, add new lines as shown in the sample variable file content below.
-Repeat the same process for RCU paths. specify the MCU and RCU volumes, with each line representing the volumes assigned per pool.
-The file also defines Adaptive Data Reduction (ADR) options ("compression", "compression_deduplication", or "disabled"), default LDEV size, a naming prefix for volumes, and whether Data Reduction Share (DRS) is enabled or disabled for MCU and RCU volumes.
+Create a var.yml file that defines the following configuration parameters required for bulk HUR pair creation:

+• Total number of P-VOLs (that is, the total number of HUR pairs to be created)
+• Total number of journal groups
+• Starting journal group ID
+• Starting P-VOL LDEV ID
+• Whether the S-VOL should use the same LDEV ID as the corresponding P-VOL
+• Number of path groups
+• Whether multipathing should be used for P-VOL host mappings
+• Batch size (must always be set to 32 and should not be modified)
+• Host groups and ports for P-VOL mappings
+• Host groups and ports for S-VOL mappings
+• Primary and secondary pool IDs used for provisioning volumes
+• Volume size and capacity saving mode
+• Base naming prefix for generated volumes
+• Whether Data Reduction Share (DRS) is enabled or disabled for both MCU and RCU volumes

 **Sample input for “var.yml” file:**
 ```